Since the advent of the antibiotic resistance era, Africa has faced the worst epidemic of Tuberculosis (TB).

 Tuberculosis is a potentially fatal disease usually caused by Mycobacterium tuberculosis.

 The condition mainly affects the human lungs.
-Mycobacterium tuberculosis are spread from person to person through tiny droplets released into the air via coughs and sneezes.
+Mycobacterium tuberculosis is spread from person to person through tiny droplets released into the air via coughs and sneezes.

 Once rare in developing countries, tuberculosis infections began increasing in 1985 partly because of the emergence of HIV, the virus that causes AIDS.
 HIV weakens a person’s immune system hence cannot fight TB pathogens.